scharrier/li3_socialauth/README.md

         }
     }

-Then update your project :
+Then update your project:

     composer update

-And load the library :
+And load the library:

     // config/bootstrap/libraries.php
     Libraries::add('li3_socialauth') ;